FPWA-FiscalPolicy/NYC_Funds_Tracker/README.md

 **FY 2023**: July 1, 2022 to June 30, 2023\
 The records in our datasets span from FY2011 to FY2023.
 ### Files
-**Raw Data - Budget**: Raw budget expenditure data from 2011 to 2023 for the nine agencies listed below.
+**Raw Data**: Raw budget expenditure data and raw city revenue data from 2011 to 2023 for the nine agencies listed below.

 ### Human Services Agency
 **068**- Administration for Children's Services\
 **069**-Department of Social Services;806-Housing Preservation and Development;\